chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 #### 1. Generation of inputs (folder `R/Functions/GSEAPreranked`)
 For the Pickrell and the Bottomly data set each, you will find the following *R* scripts:

-- **n_DEGS_optimisation_GSEAPreranked_... .R**: Input generation for task 1 for the Pickrell and Bottomly data set + additional documentation of the optimisation procedure as comments (documentation could not be placed in separate .txt files since for some optimisation steps, the options depend on the previous step(s)).
+- **generateInputs_optimisation_GSEAPreranked_task1_... .R**: Input generation for task 1 for the Pickrell and Bottomly data set + additional documentation of the optimisation procedure as comments (documentation could not be placed in separate .txt files since for some optimisation steps, the options depend on the previous step(s)).
-- **generateInputs_for_pvalue_optimisation_GSEAPreranked_... .R**: Input generation for task 2 (additionally, the corresponding optimisation documentations are stored in text files in this folder).
+- **generateInputs_GSEAPreranked_task2_... .R**: Input generation for task 2 (additionally, the corresponding optimisation documentations are stored in text files in this folder).

 #### 2. Further preprocessing in Excel